Irish Writers in London, Summer School (short course)

 On this course, you won't just read and discuss work by contemporary writers, you'll meet and talk with them about their work and careers.
 There will also be lectures, seminar discussions and optional visits to associated Irish cultural events in London.

 You'll read and learn about a wide range of writing during the course and gain valuable insights into the different approaches involved.
-This year’s set texts include fiction, drama, poetry and memoir.
-Lectures will cover topics such as the Irish short story, memory, migration and writing, and Irish theatre in Britain.
+This year's set texts include fiction, drama, poetry and memoir.
+Lectures will cover topics such as the Irish short story, poetry and place, health and family history, and Irish theatre in Britain.

-During its 20-year history, the Summer School has hosted over 80 different writers including Edna O’Brien, Matthew Sweeney, Emma Donoghue, Ronan Bennett, Martina Evans, Maurice Leitch, Julia O’Faolain, Shane Connaughton, Anne Devlin, Blake Morrison, Polly Devlin, John Healy and Jess Kidd, winner of the 2016 Costa Short Story Award.
+During its 20-year history, the Summer School has hosted over 80 different writers including Edna O'Brien, Matthew Sweeney, Emma Donoghue, Ronan Bennett, Martina Evans, Maurice Leitch, Julia O'Faolain, Shane Connaughton, Anne Devlin, Blake Morrison, Polly Devlin, John Healy and Jess Kidd.

 There is no assessment for this course, but the last session will have an optional student reading.

 This is not a creative writing course, but it provides an excellent accompaniment to such courses at London Metropolitan University or elsewhere.
 No prior qualifications are required.

 The Summer School runs for two nights a week for five-and-a-half weeks.
 Each Thursday evening, an established Irish writer comes to read and speak about their work.
 On the Tuesday evening prior to this, you'll discuss the writer’s work with fellow students and the course tutor.
 This unique format provides time for you to digest and reflect on reactions to set texts before meeting the writer in question.